-- might be shared with, what your rights are in relation to it and the relevant contacts that you might need. - 7.7 In certain cases we may participate in or undertake an inspection jointly with other regulatory bodies or agencies, such as the police or the Health and Safety Executive.
+- 7.7 In certain cases, we may participate in or undertake an inspection jointly with other regulatory bodies or agencies, such as the police or the Health and Safety Executive.
 Sharing information with these regulatory bodies or agencies is crucial in ensuring an effective use of information and resource.
-In these situations we share information in line with the statutory requirements placed upon us. - 7.8 We have a responsibility to the public to share information in order to ensure individuals receiving accommodation-based services, or services commissioned to support them in their day-to-day lives, are made aware if they might be at risk.
-Therefore where we have concerns about a provider and/or there is a need to protect vulnerable individuals from the risk of harm we notify and share information with the relevant commissioning bodies and other regulatory bodies as required under legislation.
+In these situations, we share information in line with the statutory requirements placed upon us. - 7.8 We have a responsibility to the public to share information in order to ensure individuals receiving accommodation-based services, or services commissioned to support them in their day-to-day lives, are made aware if they might be at risk.
+Therefore, where we have concerns about a provider and/or there is a need to protect vulnerable individuals from the risk of harm we notify and share information with the relevant commissioning bodies and other regulatory bodies as required under legislation.
 Where we have identified non-compliance which has impact on and/or risk to people's health and well-being we may share information with the relevant commissioning bodies.

-8 Communication and publication
+8. Communication and publication